fredrikwidlund/libdynamic/README.rst

 Description
 ===========

 libdynamic is a utility library for C that will give you dynamic data structures like buffers, lists, vectors, maps and strings.
 It also includes asynchronous worker pools, and a core event driven framework.
-It is used, for example, in conjunction with libreactor_ serving many millions of transactions daily.
+It is used, for example, in conjunction with libreactor_ handling many millions of transactions daily.

 Status
 ======